Gideon “Gale” Schlegl is an interdisciplinary artist and educator based in St. Louis, Missouri.

 Schlegl has over a decade of experience as an illustrator and writer and has illustrated seven published children’s books, including Buddy by Jacqueline Krafft, which has been distributed worldwide.

 At the Center of Creative Arts (COCA), Schlegl participated in the Arts Integration Cohort, where he developed and taught inclusive arts curricula with local schools.
-He also led multimedia and creative writing instruction for teen apprentices at STL ArtWorks and taught undergraduate sculpture, painting, and drawing at Southern Illinois University Edwardsville.
+He also facilitated multimedia and creative writing projects working with teen apprentices at STL ArtWorks.
+Schlegl's teaching has also included undergraduate courses in sculpture, painting, and drawing at Southern Illinois University Edwardsville.

 His museum experience includes serving as a preparator at the Contemporary Art Museum St. Louis, working with archival collections at the University Museum at SIUE, and interacting with patrons at the Museum of Contemporary and Religious Art.